 - Pre-heat your oven to 210 degrees Celsius.

 - Get a griddle pan or a frying pan nice and hot (medium-high heat), toss the sausages in a pinch of salt, pepper and a drizzle of olive oil.
 Put the sausages in the pan and cook for about 10-15 minutes depending on the thickness of your sausages.
 Make sure you turn them every couple of minutes.

 Spicy tomato sauce

-- Use a serrated knife to open up you hot dog rolls and fill them up in the following order.
-1 sausage (2 if your greedy), a layer of the tomato sauce and then top it off with some mozzarella cheese.
+- Use a serrated knife to open up your hot dog rolls and fill them up in the following order.
+1 sausage (2 if you're greedy), a layer of the tomato sauce and then top it off with some mozzarella cheese.

 - Top the hot dogs with some of the lettuce leaves just before you serve to add some freshness, then get those sausages in ya gobb 😉

 - Add as much or as little chilli as you like.

 - Use whatever cheese you like.
 Any good melting cheese like cheddar cheese, edam cheese, provolone cheese or fontina cheese would also be great for this recipe.